Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

  * reset the connection with the Lightstreamer server  to force a new client session;
  * dynamically  change the max updates frequency allowed for the subscription, varying from unlimited to 1 update every 100 seconds.

+Double-clicking on the last column a new Form will be shown with a *Chart* object from System.Windows.Forms drawing a real-time serie for the quotes of the related stock.
+Each new Chart form involves a new Subscription in order to be totally released from any limitation on the frequency of updates imposed on the main subscription of the grid.

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-dotnet -->

 ## Install